agrifooddatacanada/OCA_training_pathway/deposit_schema.md

 * Remember to change the SAID identifier which should be included in your title.

 For **major updates** we recommend that you create another DOI and deposit the updated schema there.
 Add the citation (including DOI and SAID) to the original version of the schema into the ‘Related Datasets’ field in the record metadata.

+## OCA Repository

+Agri-food Data Canada, together with the Human Colossus Foundation is currently developing a specialized repository for OCA Schema creation.